gabriel-r100/Active-Directory-Lab/README.md

 </details>

 <details><summary><h3>Adding DHCP Services</h3></summary>
-1. We once again start by adding the DHCP role on our server.
+1. We once again start by adding the DHCP role on our server.<br>
-2. Once installed, we click on tools (top right) and select DHCP to configure our DHCP scope.
+2. Once installed, we click on tools (top right) and select DHCP to configure our DHCP scope.<br>
 3. First we give our scope a name, we can either name it for a particular function.
-For this lab I chose to name it after the scope of IPs we will be handing out. `172.16.0.100-200`
+For this lab I chose to name it after the scope of IPs we will be handing out. `172.16.0.100-200`<br>

 ![18-1-Configuring-DHCP-Scope](https://github.com/gabriel-r100/Active-Directory-Lab/assets/55646808/32433c19-5290-44d3-8d3a-b02d80092372)

-4. We will then need to define the scope in the configuration.
+4. We will then need to define the scope in the configuration.<br>
 ![18-2-Configuring-DHCP-Scope](https://github.com/gabriel-r100/Active-Directory-Lab/assets/55646808/76f36666-a7f6-433b-831e-ad9f461d1d70)

 5. In the next prompt, we can configure the length of the leases we are handing out.
 If we are working at a coffee shop, we are much more likely to go with a lower lease time to maintain a smaller scope of IPs.
-In this lab, I emulate a small office so I choose to keep it at 8 days lease time.
+In this lab, I emulate a small office so I choose to keep it at 8 days lease time.<br>
 ![18-3-Configuring-DHCP-Scope](https://github.com/gabriel-r100/Active-Directory-Lab/assets/55646808/fd103f3d-7a1c-4aa0-ba04-1deb0d9a6c48)

 6. Once configured, we can see the leases on the same DHCP window.
-Below is where to check, but currently I have not configured a client.
+Below is where to check, but currently I have not configured a client.<br>
 ![19-Viewing-DHCP-Leases](https://github.com/gabriel-r100/Active-Directory-Lab/assets/55646808/b7397165-ad44-475b-af0b-812e6e3e9610)

 </details>